Is SPF 15 Enough for Complete Skin Protection

 Factors You Should Consider Before Applying Sunscreen:

-- Keep it simple: Use a broad-spectrum SPF 30, and apply liberally every two hours when you're out in the sun.
+• Keep it simple: Use a broad-spectrum SPF 30, and apply liberally every two hours when you're out in the sun.

-- Apply sunscreen to your face as the final step.
+• Apply sunscreen to your face as the final step.

-Choosing a Sunblock
+How to Choose a Sunblock

-The formulations of sunscreen available today include creams, lotions, and sprays.
-Do they all have the same potency?
-Sprays, creams, and lotions all have the same effectiveness, theoretically.
-Things actually work differently in reality.
-In reality, sunscreen is often sprayed on as a perfume, and then tossed on or it’s not applied properly People receive less protection as a result.
+In reality, sunscreen is often sprayed on as a perfume, and then tossed on or it is not applied properly.
+People receive less UV protection as a result.
 In order to get enough protection, you typically need to spray sunscreen for five seconds on each general body part before rubbing it in.

 Waterproof Sunscreen